crazydog115/TTRStatusReddit/README.md

 1. Ensure the user running the script has permission to write files to the working directory.

-Run the script on a cron job, as often as you like (at least once per hour).
+Run the script as a scheduled task, as often as you like (at least once per hour).

 The sidebar table can be styled using the following pseudo selectors: